aptos-labs/developer-docs/apps/docusaurus/docs/guides/system-integrators-guide.md

 There are four well-supported networks for integrating with the Aptos blockchain:

-1. [Local testnet](http://127.0.0.1:8080) -- our standalone tool for local development against a known version of the codebase with no external network.
+1. [Localnet](http://127.0.0.1:8080) -- our standalone tool for local development against a known version of the codebase with no external network.
 2. [Devnet](https://api.devnet.aptoslabs.com/v1/spec#/) -- a shared resource for the community, data resets weekly, weekly update from aptos-core main branch.
 3. [Testnet](https://api.testnet.aptoslabs.com/v1/spec#/) -- a shared resource for the community, data will be preserved, network configuration will mimic Mainnet.
 4. [Mainnet](https://api.mainnet.aptoslabs.com/v1/spec#/) -- a production network with real assets.

 See [Aptos Blockchain Networks](../nodes/networks.md) for full details on each environment.

-### Run a local testnet
+### Run a localnet

-There are two options for running a local testnet:
+There are two options for running a localnet:

 - [Install the Aptos CLI](../tools/aptos-cli/install-cli/index.md) and 2) run a [local development network](../tools/aptos-cli/use-cli/running-a-local-network.md).
 This path is useful for developing on the Aptos blockchain, debugging Move contracts, and testing node operations.
 This will provide a fully featured local development environment including a single node network, a node REST API, an Indexer API, and a faucet.
-- Directly [run a local testnet](../nodes/local-testnet/run-a-local-testnet.md) using either the [Aptos-core source code](../nodes/local-testnet/run-a-local-testnet.md#using-the-aptos-core-source-code).
+- Directly [run a localnet](../nodes/localnet/run-a-localnet.md) using either the [Aptos-core source code](../nodes/localnet/run-a-localnet.md#using-the-aptos-core-source-code).
 These paths are useful for testing changes to the Aptos-core codebase or framework, or for building services on top of the Aptos blockchain, respectively.

-Either of these methods will expose a [REST API service](../apis/fullnode-rest-api.md) at `http://127.0.0.1:8080` and a Faucet API service at `http://127.0.0.1:8000` for option 1 run a local testnet or `http://127.0.0.1:8081` for option 2 install the Aptos CLI.
+Either of these methods will expose a [REST API service](../apis/fullnode-rest-api.md) at `http://127.0.0.1:8080` and a Faucet API service at `http://127.0.0.1:8000` for option 1 run a localnet or `http://127.0.0.1:8081` for option 2 install the Aptos CLI.
 The applications will output the location of the services.

 ### Production network access